Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 - The combined points per game average of the two teams, 49.3, is 2.2 points fewer than Saturday's over/under.

-- These two squads combine to surrender 51.4 points per game, 0.1 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 54.6, 3.1 points more than Saturday's over/under of 51.5.

-- The 53.7 PPG average total in RedHawks games this season is 2.2 points more than this game's over/under.
+- The 51.5-point total for this game is 2.2 points below the 53.7 points per game average total in RedHawks games this season.

 Ball State Stats and Trends

-- Ball State has three wins against the spread in seven games this season.
+- Ball State has three wins against the spread in seven games this year.

-- Ball State has gone over the point total in 50% of its opportunities this year (three times over six games with a set point total).
+- Ball State's games this year have eclipsed the over/under three times in six opportunities (50%).

-- Ball State is 3-0 against the spread and 4-0 overall in games when it records more than 23.0 points.
+- When Ball State scores more than 23 points, it is 3-0 against the spread and 4-0 overall.

-- Ball State is 2-0 against the spread and 3-0 overall when the team piles up over 353.1 yards.
+- Ball State is 2-0 against the spread and 3-0 overall when the team churns out over 353.1 yards.

-- This year, the Cardinals have turned the ball over seven times, two more than the RedHawks' takeaways (5).
+- The Cardinals have turned the ball over two more times (7 total) than the RedHawks have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.